ecoshub/ecoshub.github.io/about.markdown

 ## Programming

 I have started to learn programming with **Pascal** in 2005 at my high school. to be honest I really do not remember most of it.
-On the other hand when I first learn about programming concept, I thought *"this is the most awesome thing that a person can come-up with."* since then coding...
+On the other hand when I first learn about programming concept, I thought *"this is the most awesome thing that a person can come-up with."* since then I'am coding...

 ### Programming Languages -in chronic order-